balena-io/balena-sdk/DOCUMENTATION.md

 <a name="resin.models.release.getWithImageDetails"></a>

 ##### release.getWithImageDetails(id, [options]) ⇒ <code>Promise</code>
+This method does not map exactly to the underlying model: it runs a larger prebuilt query, and reformats it into an easy to use and understand format.
+If you want significantly more control, or to see the raw model directly, use `release.get(uuidOrId, options)` instead.

 **Kind**: static method of <code>[release](#resin.models.release)</code>
 **Summary**: Get a specific release with the details of the images built
 **Access**: public